Registered Office: Lodha Excelus, 13th Floor, Apollo Mills Compound, N.M. Joshi Marg, Mahalaxmi, Mumbai 400 011.

 In fact, if you contract COVID, despite having taken the vaccine and pass away from it, your nominee will still receive your claim.

-You or your nominee(s) can follow the following process to make a death claim:
+If you are a nominee, you can follow the following process to make a death claim:

 Inform the insurer right away to start the process as soon as possible

-They can also take the help of an insurance agent if the policy was purchased from one
+You can also take the help of an insurance agent if the policy was purchased from one

 Hospital records and discharge form (if applicable)